top of page

 8. Special Items and Gray Areas

-These items confuse travelers the most — here’s the breakdown:
+These items cause the most confusion:

 Item Allowed?
 Notes

-Hair straighteners ✅ Must be unplugged during screening
+Hair straighteners ✅ Must be unplugged

-Disposable lighters ✅ Max 1 per person
+Disposable lighters ✅ Max 1 per passenger

-Snow globes ✅ Must fit in 3-1-1 bag under 3.4 oz
+Snow globes ✅ Must fit 3-1-1 rules

 Scissors ✅ Blades under 4 inches

-Wrapped gifts ✅ May be unwrapped by TSA for inspection
+Wrapped gifts ✅ TSA may unwrap

 9. How to Speed Through Security in 2026

-Check TSA’s “What Can I Bring?” tool: Updated weekly on tsa.gov.
+Check TSA’s “What Can I Bring?” tool

-Wear slip-on shoes and minimal jewelry.
+Wear slip-on shoes

-Empty water bottles before screening — refill after.
+Empty water bottles before security

 10. If TSA Confiscates Something